Cold War-2018

 Grade: A

-Billy Wilder, considered one of the most influential directors to emerge from the Hollywood Golden Age of cinema (the 1940s), creates a masterpiece tackling a social issues storyline until this time never explored before.
+Billy Wilder, considered one of the most influential directors of the Hollywood Golden Age of cinema (the 1940s), created a masterpiece that tackles a storyline about social issues that has never been explored.

-The Lost Weekend (1945) tells a tale of alcoholism and the desperation and degradation of an addict.
+The Lost Weekend (1945) tells a tale of alcoholism and the desperation and degradation of a person with an addiction.
 Wilder bravely goes where no film had dared to go with astounding results.

-Don Birnam (Ray Milland) plays a New York writer left alone for the weekend one hot summer.
+Don Birnam (Ray Milland) plays a New York writer left alone for one hot summer weekend.
 His brother Wick (Philip Terry) and girlfriend Helen (Jane Wyman) are aware of Don’s drinking problem but leave for the weekend anyway when Don goes on a bender.

-The story features flashbacks of past events when he first met Helen and an embarrassing attempt to meet her parents for lunch.
+The story features flashbacks of past events, such as when he first met Helen and an embarrassing attempt to meet her parents for lunch.

-The film is adapted from the novel of the same name written by Charles R. Jackson in 1944.
-Assuredly a dark story that can be categorized as a downer the film does not paint a glamorous picture of the pains an alcoholic will go through or the lengths he will take out of desperation.
+The film is adapted from Charles R. Jackson’s 1944 novel of the same name.
+Although it is a dark story that can be categorized as a downer, the film does not paint a glamorous picture of the pains an alcoholic experiences or the lengths he will go to out of desperation.

-Before, The Lost Weekend was made drunkard characters in the film were largely portrayed as either bumbling or as comic relief, so this character study is a welcome departure from tradition.
+Before The Lost Weekend was made, drunkard characters in the film were primarily portrayed as either bumbling or as comic relief, so this character study is a welcome departure from tradition.

-This makes Wilder’s message more powerful as he shows that alcoholism can afflict anyone even professional, intelligent men.
-Milland, who resembles actor Jimmy Stewart is supposed to be liked by the audience eliciting a rooting factor even when he treats Helen badly.
+This makes Wilder’s message more potent as he shows that alcoholism can afflict anyone, even professional, intelligent men.
+Milland, who resembles actor Jimmy Stewart, is supposed to be liked by the audience, eliciting a rooting factor even when he mistreats Helen.
 We want him to face his problems and recover.

 Many glimpses of Manhattan are shown, and exterior shots are used plentifully.
-Wilder shoots the scenes as largely bleak and lonely which aligns with the overall feel of the film.
+Wilder shoots the scenes as largely bleak and lonely, which aligns with the film’s overall feel.

-The Lost Weekend (1945) was a groundbreaking film at the time of release with a serious and detailed tale of the life and times of an alcoholic.
-With a wonderful acting performance by Milland, Wilder can portray the world of an addict darkly and frighteningly.
+The Lost Weekend (1945) was a groundbreaking film at its release.
+It is a serious and detailed tale of the life and times of an alcoholic.
+With a superb acting performance by Milland, Wilder can darkly and frighteningly portray the world of a person with an addiction.

-Decades later the film is still mentioned as inspirational to other filmmakers creating works about alcohol abuse.
+Decades later, the film is still mentioned as inspirational to other filmmakers who are creating works about alcohol abuse.

 Oscar Nominations: 3 wins– Best Motion Picture, Best Director-Billy Wilder (won), Best Actor-Ray Milland (won), Best Screenplay (won), Best Scoring of a Dramatic or Comedy Picture, Best Cinematography, Black-and-White, Best Film Editing